ryangooch/automated_ncaa_bb_bracket/README.md

 # Automated NCAA Bracket Selection with Python
 This is a python project to seed an NCAA Basketball Tournament Bracket.
-See [my post](https://ryangooch.github.io/Automated-Selection-Committee/) for more information on the underlying process
+See [my post](https://ryangooch.github.io/Automated-Selection-Committee/) for more information on the underlying process.

 ## Usage
 For now, this isn't something that would live on your Python path.
 Clone or download the repository, then copy bracket_picker.py to your working directory.